Cray-HPE/sat/docs/man/sat.8.rst

 -------

 **site_info**
-        Some installation information about the EX-1 is site-specific, and needs to be manually entered.
+        Some installation information about the system is site-specific, and needs to be manually entered.
 This file is where that information is stored.
 SAT expects this file to be in YAML format.